Become a member

 Do you want to be part of something special?
 By becoming a member of the Dungog Wholefood Co-op you will be part owner in our shire’s first and only co-operative grocery shop.
 It also means you get:

-• VIP access to cooking & preserving workshops in our very own commercial kitchen.
+• VIP access to cooking & food-saving workshops.

 • Opportunities to join our network of local producers, even if you only growing in your backyard!